 Native American Music Award winner, Randy McGinnis is a passionate advocate of Native American flute music.
 Randy is of Cherokee decent.
 He grew up in Southern Ohio where he learned the values, traditions, and language of his native culture.
 His ancestors left North Carolina prior to the Trail of Tears and settled in Kentucky before eventually moving into Southern Ohio.
 The songs he plays on his Native American flute are from the old songs he grew up listening to as a small boy.
 Randy’s style of playing has been described as “playing from the heart.”

-When Randy shares his art, it not only includes incredibly beautiful music, but he brings a rich history of his Cherokee people to his performances.
+When Randy shares his art, it not only includes incredibly beautiful music, but he brings with it a rich history of his Cherokee people.
 He includes the beautiful Cherokee language in his performances, often wearing his traditional regalia on stage.
 He is committed to doing his part to keep the Cherokee language and culture alive and has assisted in teaching it to many people.